-The department will provide a safe and healthy work environment and maintain the safety and health of all employees and visitors, as far as reasonably practicable.
+The department will provide a safe and healthy work environment and maintain the safety and health of all employees, other workers and visitors, as far as reasonably practicable.

-To demonstrate this commitment, the DMIRS Strategic Plan includes supporting and managing a flexible and inclusive workforce, and providing a safe workplace with a strong focus on our values, health and wellness.
+To demonstrate this commitment, the DMIRS Strategic Plan includes building and strengthening an inclusive and diverse workplace culture with a strong focus on our values, safety, health and wellness.

 The four key objectives of the safety management system are to:

 1. maintain and continuously improve safety and wellbeing strategies through effective and regular planning;

 2. improve consultative and reporting mechanisms with regards to Occupational Safety and Health (OSH) and injury management;

 3. reduce the frequency and severity of safety and health risks through effective hazard management; and